lloydtorres/lloydtorres.github.io/_posts/2015-09-09-literally-hacking-hack-the-north-ctf.md

     <figcaption>The bank terminal.</figcaption>
 </figure>

 There are five commands available: `ACCOUNT`, `DEPOSIT`, `HELP`, `TRANSFER` and `WITHDRAW`.
-You are able to see how these commands are coded by viewing the page's source.
+You can see how these commands internally work by viewing the page's source.
 Through the source, we are able to see that we are only concerned about `ACCOUNT`, `TRANSFER` and `WITHDRAW` since they're the only ones that actually get and post requests from the backend.

 The problem is as follows: `ACCOUNT` indicates that you only have $50 in total between your two accounts (chequing and savings), but to use the `WITHDRAW` command you need at least $200.
 Seems like a dead end, right?